2013 A-League All Stars Game

-The 2013 A-League All Stars Game was a football match that took place on 20 July 2013 at ANZ Stadium in Sydney, contested between the A-League All Stars and English Premier League champions Manchester United.
+The 2013 A-League All Stars Game was a soccer match that took place on 20 July 2013 at ANZ Stadium in Sydney, contested between the A-League All Stars and English Premier League champions Manchester United.

 Background

 Tickets which went on sale earlier in the year sold out in minutes.
 A Manchester United training session which was open to the public attracted 22,000 people at Allianz Stadium.
 It is the first time since 1999 that Manchester United have visited Australia.
 On 18 March 2013, it was announced Melbourne Victory coach Ange Postecoglou will coach the all-stars squad, chosen by fans who voted.

 Some A-League players, including Alessandro Del Piero and Emile Heskey, were not able to play due to other commitments.